-Documentation for candidates who are applying for promotion and/or tenure must contain at least three external (outside of the Library) letters reviewing the candidate's representative documentation in the areas of scholarship and creative activity, service, and, where applicable, extension and outreach, and leadership.
+Documentation for candidates who are applying for promotion and/or tenure must contain at least three solicited external (outside of the Library) letters reviewing the candidate's representative documentation in the areas of scholarship and creative activity, service, and, where applicable, extension and outreach.
+Additional unsolicited letters of support will be accepted and considered for review.